 Grants are recorded as expenses when authorized by the Board of Directors (Board) and the grant agreement is signed with the recipient agency.
-Grants authorized but not paid at December 31, 2017 and 2016 are recorded as liabilities in accordance with accounting principles generally accepted in the United States of America.
-Grants to be paid in more than one year are discounted using the U.S. Treasury one-year rate, which was negligible at December 31, 2017 and 2016, as the one-year rate was less than 1%.
+Grants authorized but not paid at December 31, 2018 are recorded as liabilities in accordance with accounting principles generally accepted in the United States of America.
+Grants to be paid in more than one year are discounted using the U.S. Treasury one-year rate, which was negligible at December 31, 2018, as the one-year rate was less than 1%.

-Total cash flow requirements in subsequent years are as follows:
+As of December 31, 2018, cash flow requirements in subsequent years are as follows: